European Regional Development Fund

 Financial instruments can contribute to the achievement of a broad set of ERDF investment priorities, for instance:

-- Extending broadband deployment and the roll-out of high-speed networks and developing ICT products, services and e-commerce;
+- Extending broadband deployment and the roll-out of high-speed networks and developing Information and Communication Technology (ICT) products, services and e-commerce;

-- Supporting the capacity of SMEs to grow and to engage in innovation processes, including developing new business models;
+- Supporting the capacity of small and medium-sized enterprises (SMEs) to grow and to engage in innovation processes, including developing new business models;

 - Promoting the production and distribution of renewable energy, of energy efficiency and renewable energy in enterprises, in public infrastructure and housing;